 No use of Crestwood Village Six property, facilities, or services will be permitted without proper authorization and recognition.

-Once approved and recognized clubs, organizations, activities may hold monthly meetings, executive board or officer meetings and any normally scheduled programs.
+Once approved and recognized clubs, organization, activities may hold monthly meetings, executive board or officer meetings and any normally scheduled programs.
 However, any special activity, program, or exhibit must be separately approved by the Board of Trustees.

 Although the use of the Clubhouse is open to all Crestwood Village Residents and their guests, other individuals may enter the facility to meet residents, participate in festivities.

-Everyone is to behave in an appropriate manor and in compliance with the general rules and regulations that have been established in any club, organization, activity or special activity in any of the facilities or properties controlled by Crestwood Village Six and its Board of Trustees.
-If an individual is intoxicated, unruly, or acting in an offensive manor they will be asked to leave the facility.
+Everyone is to behave in an appropriate manor and in compliance with the general rules and regulations that have been established in any club, organization, activity or special activity in any of the facilities or properties controlled by Crestwood Village Six and its Board of Trustees… If an individual is intoxicated, unruly, or acting in an offensive manor they will be asked to leave the facility.
 If they do not leave Manchester Police shall be notified to respond and formal action taken.

 For all clubs, organizations, and activities a list of the Executive Board and contact numbers must be supplied within five calendar days from receiving authorization to form the club or organization.
 If the Activity does not have an Executive Board it must submit the name and contact number for a minimum of two responsible individuals that are in a leadership role.
 An updated list must be provided annually on January 1st.

 The use of the Clubhouse and the use of furniture and equipment is a privilege extended to the residents of Crestwood Village Six and their guests.
-This privilege may be extended to residents from other communities for participation in a club, an organization's events, or for specific open special activities.
+This privilege may be extended to residents from other communities for participation in a club, an organizations events, or for specific open special activities.
 This Privilege may be revoked for any violation of these guidelines governing the dependent clubs, organization, activities, special activities, or the rule governing the use of the facilities in general.

 The elected Board of Trustees of Crestwood Village Six shall be notified and consulted in any club, organization, or activity, or special activity for any financial expenditure that is greater than one thousand dollars ($1,000.00).
-This does not include an expenditure that has been pre-approved through the budget and financial planning of the club, organization, activity or special activity and reported to the Board of Trustees.
+This does not include an expenditure that have been pre-approved through the budget and financial planning of the club, organization, activity or special activity and reported to the Board of Trustees.

 On a quarterly basis a financial status report must be supplied to the Board of Trustees and shall include bank statements, in addition to the ledger indicating all receipts and expenditures if requested.